 - Dried turmeric root powder dose is 2.5 – 4 grams once a day.

 Turmeric is a natural herb and considered safe when taken at moderate doses.
-Taking large amounts of turmeric several times a day can cause stomachache, nausea and ulcers.
-If a person has gallstones or obstruction in bile passage then he should avoid turmeric supplement.
-Pregnant and breastfeeding mothers should not take turmeric supplement at all.
+Taking large amounts of turmeric several times a day can cause stomachache, nausea, and ulcers.
+If a person has gallstones or obstruction in bile passage, then he should avoid turmeric supplements.
+Pregnant and breastfeeding mothers should not take turmeric supplements at all.

-And because turmeric can act as an anti-coagulant, you must stop its supplementation 2 weeks before any surgery.
-Turmeric can also enhance the effects of anti-coagulant medications.
+Turmeric supplementation must be stopped 2 weeks before any surgery, because turmeric can act as an anti-coagulant.
+Turmeric can also enhance the effects of anticoagulant medications.

-If you use turmeric or its active ingredient curcumin, it will help to boost your memory and mind sharpness and will elevate your mood especially if you are in depression.
+If you use turmeric or its active ingredient curcumin, it will help boost your memory and mind sharpness and elevate your mood, especially if you are in depression.

 Turmeric boosts dopamine and serotonin levels in the brain.
 These are the “happy hormones” of your brain.
 Turmeric and its active ingredients have been studied and used effectively because of its nootropics properties for centuries.